Chill-Astro/Mica/README.md

     * Visual Studio with the WinUI and .NET development workloads.
     * .NET 8.0 SDK
     * Windows App SDK 26100.xxxx

 ---

+## Note from Developer :

+Appreciate my effort?
+Why not leave a Star ⭐ !
+Also if forked, please credit me for my effort and thanks if you do! :)

+---